-Applying fertilizer to grass is an essential step in maintaining the look and health of your lawn.
-The right fertilizer can help eliminate that dull winter lawn look and restore damaged areas in the yard.
+Spring lawn fertilization is an essential step in maintaining the look and health of your lawn.
+The right fertilizer can help eliminate that dull Winter lawn look and restore damaged areas in the yard.
 But, if it’s not applied correctly, fertilizer can sometimes do more harm than good to your lawn, leaving it dry and discolored.
 Being knowledgeable about the different types of fertilizers, how they affect your grass, plus how to properly fertilize your lawn can help improve its growth and maintain its overall health.

 Be Sure to Choose the Correct Fertilizer Formula

-When it comes to fertilizing the lawn, Eric Rochow of GardenFork recommends keeping it simple.
+When it comes to choosing and applying fertilizer for your lawn in the Spring, Eric Rochow of GardenFork recommends keeping it simple.
 And that means measuring your lawn, understanding your fertilizer and applying it at the correct rate.
-Rochow shared insights on how to fertilize lawns in a recent Ask Troy Live event.

 It’s also important to pay attention to the fertilizer numbers located on the packaging.
-Fertilizer numbers refer to the amount of core nutrients – nitrogen, phosphate and potassium – that the fertilizer contains.
-Being knowledgeable about fertilizer nutrients will help you select the best formula for your lawn.
+Fertilizer numbers, or the NPK fertilizer ratio, refer to the amount of core nutrients – nitrogen, phosphate and potassium – that the fertilizer contains.
+Being knowledgeable about fertilizer nutrients will help you select the ideal formula for your lawn.
 Keep in mind that some fertilizer brands tend to have more filler content than nutrients, so pay close attention to the ingredients before purchasing.

-For spring fertilizer applications, you may want to consider using a slow time-release fertilizer formula versus a quick-release fertilizer formulation that will break down at once.
+For Spring fertilizer applications, you may want to consider using a slow time-release fertilizer formula versus a quick-release fertilizer formulation that will break down all at once.
 This will help promote root growth over grass growth and can also help prevent fertilizer burn.
-It will allow you to go a bit longer between applications.
+It may allow you to go a bit longer between applications.

 When you’re trying to regrow grass, be cautious of mixing weed control fertilizers and grass seed.
 Weed control formulas can prevent grass seeds from germinating.

 Dethatching is an essential step in maintaining the look and health of your lawn.
 Layers of dead organic material can accumulate on your grass beneath the snow.
 Before applying fertilizer, use a lawn dethatcher to remove this harmful material.
-Using a lawn dethatcher will better stimulate grass roots, while allowing fertilizer to penetrate the soil to germinate in a healthy manner.
+Using a lawn dethatcher will help stimulate grass roots, while allowing fertilizer to penetrate the soil to germinate in a healthy manner.
+In order to help achieve a healthy lawn, some experts recommend delaying fertilization for two weeks after dethatching.
+This waiting period allows the grass to recover from the stress of dethatching before being exposed to additional stress from fertilizing after dethatching.

 How often to dethatch can vary from lawn to lawn, but lawns that are prone to accumulating thatch may need to be dethatched once a year.
-Check to see whether or not you can see the soil between blades of grass.
-If you can’t, you may want to inspect the thatch layer more closely and determine whether or not it can be easily penetrated.
+Check whether you can see the soil between blades of grass.
+If you can’t, you may want to inspect the thatch layer more closely and determine whether it can be easily penetrated.

 Applying the Correct Amount of Fertilizer